Hyperionicc/TheAmongUsFiles/README.md

 ## 📂 Contents

-* `TheAmongUsFiles.txt` → the main log file with all recorded data.
+* `TheAmongUsFiles.txt` → the main log file with all recorded data obtained from confirmed dater lobbies.
 * An exclusive folder for a player who managed to cross all uncrossed lines and break all unspoken barriers of manners.

 ---